 Ease of use is a critical factor with systems that have casual end users.
 It is one thing to be able to train admin users that are in the system constantly, but for the casual end user, it has to be intuitive and work the way you want it to work or they will abandon the system.
 Kate notes that even the admin side of Widen’s system is easy to use, allowing them to make significant changes and updates without involving a technical person.

 Kate gives Widen the ultimate compliment by giving us complete trust, which, unfortunately, she has not had with her other software vendors.
 The complete and quick service she has received from every Widen touch point allows her to recommend Widen without hesitation.

-We’re honored Kate sees Widen and the Media Collective as a trusted partner and team member.
-We work hard to earn her trust and are very fortunate to have a great DAMster like her as a member of our family of brands using the Media Collective.
+We’re honored Kate sees Widen and the Widen Collective as a trusted partner and team member.
+We work hard to earn her trust and are very fortunate to have a great DAMster like her as a member of our family of brands using the Widen Collective.